 Movie recording format

-All movies you record with the camera are recorded as movie files in MP4 format (file extension “.MP4”).
+When or is selected, movies are recorded as RAW movie files (file extension “.CRM”).

 Cards That Can Record Movies

-See Card performance requirements (Movie recording) for details on cards that can record at each level of movie recording quality.
+For details on cards that can record at each level of movie recording quality, check the Canon website.